tcaspi/SF-Coyote-Stable-Isotopes/README.md

 ## Clean data

-In the `Cleaned_Data` folder, you will find a number of cleaned up files that are generated w ithin the R scripts described above.
+In the `Cleaned_Data` folder, you will find a number of cleaned up files that are generated within the R scripts described above.

 Cleaned raw data: